Stock futures point to more records to end the week

 The Dow Jones Industrial Average added less than 0.1% to 35,499.85.
 The blue-chip index also set its third record high in three days.
 The tech-heavy Nasdaq edged up 0.3% to 14,816.26.

-After the markets closed, The Walt Disney company reported better-than-expected quarterly results, sending shares up 5% in extended trading.
+The Walt Disney company reported better-than-expected quarterly results, sending shares up 5% in premarket trading.

 DISNEY SHARES JUMP AS STREAMING SUBSCRIBERS REACH NEARLY 174M